 It didn’t stop pods of them swimming on the boat’s bow wave and to be honest, that was pretty darn good.
-They were within metres of us and clearly visible.
+They were within meters of us and clearly visible.
 As we sat on the bow sipping our hot chocolate, the sun on our back we couldn’t have been happier.

 UP CLOSE AND PERSONAL